 Please complete the form in its entirety.
 If you have questions or are unsure how to answer a specific question, please give us a call and we can provide you with direction.

 Please allow at least one week for your proposal to arrive and time for staff to review.
-If you don't hear from us, please call our office at (559) 687-3201 or 737-4884 to see if we have received/reviewed your proposal.
+If you do not hear from us, please call our office at (559) 687-3201 or 737-4884 to see if we have received/reviewed your proposal.

 Mail completed forms to: